 The downsides to saline implants include a less natural, harder feeling breast, and an increased potential for rippling or scalloping.
 Rippling and scalloping refer to a wavy appearance of the skin of the breast.
 This potential side effect is more likely in women who have a smaller amount of breast tissue to support the saline implant.

 The shape of the implant is also important.
 Most implants are either tear shaped, which seems to more closely mimic a natural breast, or round.
-According to Walter Tom, MD, a California cosmetic surgeon who specializes in breast augmentation, while tear shaped implants seem to be best for patients desiring a natural look, they can rotate out of position and require surgical revision.
+According to Dr. Walter Tom, a Napa, California cosmetic surgeon who specializes in breast augmentation, while tear shaped implants seem to be best for patients desiring a natural look, they can rotate out of position and require surgical revision.
 This is the primary reason why many plastic surgeons use traditional round implants.

 Implant size makes a difference as well.
 Often times, larger implants have a less natural shape at the top.
 Larger implants are also more likely to ripple, and the risk of capsular contraction is increased.